alwashali/gologrhythm/README.md

 Go API Client for LogRhythm SIEM.

-The client was built to have an App for each entity API if logRhythm is used in a multi-tenancy environment.
+The client was built to have an App for each entity API in one or multi SIEM environment.

 ## Get started